 On May 9, 2017 Florida Governor Rick Scott signed into law HB 221, also known as the “Uber/Lyft Bill” that makes the requirements for ride-sharing services uniform throughout the State of Florida, when it comes to insurance requirements and background checks.

 Under the new law, minimum insurance levels of $50,000 are set for death and bodily injury per person, $100,000 for death and bodily injury per accident and $25,000 for property damage.
 When driving with a passenger an Uber driver must be covered by a $1,000,000 bodily injury, property damage, and wrongful death policy.
-If involved in an auto accident, the Uber or Lyft driver must present proof of insurance to the officer at the scene of the accident, same as they would in a personal vehicle accident.
+If involved in an auto accident, the Uber or Lyft driver must present proof of insurance to the officer at the scene of the auto accident, same as they would in a personal vehicle accident.
+Read on to learn more about Florida rideshare law from the Orlando auto accident lawyer at Michael T. Gibson, P.A., Auto Justice Attorney.

 What are some of the background checks and requirements that would prevent someone from being an Uber or Lyft driver in the State of Florida?